In this tutorial to deep learning in R with RStudio's keras package, you'll learn how to build a Multi-Layer Perceptron (MLP).

 Note that this remark isn’t only valid for the keras library, but also for the tensorflow, openml-r, … and other interface packages that were mentioned above!

 Secondly, you might also wonder what then the difference is between these two R packages.
 Well, if you want to consider how the two differ, you might want to consider the following points:

-The keras package uses the pipe operator (%>%) to connect functions or operations together, while you won’t find this in kerasR: for example, to make your model with kerasR, you’ll find that you need to make use of the $ operator.
-The usage of the pipe operator generally improves the readability of your code and you’ll have definitely seen this operator already if you’ve worked with Tidyverse packages before.
+The keras package uses the pipe operator (%>%) to connect functions or operations together, while you won’t find this in kerasR: for example, to make your model with kerasR, you’ll see that you need to make use of the $ operator.
+The usage of the pipe operator generally improves the readability of your code, and you’ll have definitely seen this operator already if you’ve worked with Tidyverse packages before.

 You can argue that the installation of RStudio’s keras package is easier than the installation of the kerasR package; To get the latter installed, you need to first make sure that you configure which Python version to use and this can get tricky if you’re working on a pc that has multiple environments or Python versions installed.
 But I’ll leave you to decide on this :)

 Now that you have gathered some background, it’s time to get started with Keras in R for real.
-As you will have read in the introduction of this tutorial, you’ll first go over the setup of you workspace.
+As you will have read in the introduction of this tutorial, you’ll first go over the setup of your workspace.
 Then, you’ll load in some data and after a short data exploration and preprocessing step, you will be able to start constructing your MLP!

 Let’s get on with it!